echo-air-model/echo-air-model.github.io/docs/code_details/environmental_justice_calcs.md

    * `f_out`: the name of the file output category (will append additional information)
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    * `debug_mode`: a Boolean indicating whether or not to output debug statements
+   *  `output_png_flag`: a Boolean indicating whether or not to output png files
+   *  `dpm`: a Boolean indicating whether or not to include DPM calculation
 3. Outputs:
    * The function does not return anything, but a shapefile will be output into the `output_dir`.
 4. Methodology: